 I got my Ph.D. in Computer Science from the City University of New York in 1999.
 My main research interest is in genetic optimization of neural networks for human-like tasks.
 My PhD dissertation dealt with computer-based parsing and semantic analysis of English sentences.
-I am currently using neural networks to solve high level cognitive decision making and planning in team-based 3D computer games, such as capture the flag, soccer, and Quidditch.
-I am also interested in the Open Software movement and its effect on society and economics.
-I have recently been involved in studying the divital divide, and also on how to incorporate dialogic techniques into classroom teaching.
-Between 2006 and 20012 I also served as Special Presidential Assistant for Diversity and Multicultural Education at Hampshire College.
+I am currently using neural networks to solve high level cognitive decision making and planning in multi-agent computer games, such as capture the flag, soccer, and Quidditch.
+I am also interested in the Open Software movement and its effect on society and economics, as well as Big Data and privacy.
+I have been looking at how to incorporate dialogic techniques into classroom teaching, as well as the effect of different curricula and approaches for introductory computer science courses.